montevideo-tech/cmcd-validator/README.md

 ## General information
 ### Objective of the CMCD Validator tool

-We want to create a open-source service that, in less that 7 steps, sets up a local or a cloud environment tool that enables video developers to validate the CMCD implementation of any player in real time with any type of content.
+We want to create an open-source service that, in less than 7 steps, sets up a local or a cloud environment tool that enables video developers to validate the CMCD implementation of any player in real time with any type of content.

 ​